 - No plastic back means better viewing

-- Four strong suction cups keep it secure, and are placed outside of the viewing area
+- Four strong suction cups keep it secure

 - Seed tray slides out for easy cleaning and refilling